Upper bounds for the dimension of tori acting on GKM manifolds: Introduction

 The organization of this paper is as follows.
 In Section~\ref{sect:2}, we recall an abstract GKM graph $(\Gamma,\alpha,\nabla)$, and introduce its group of axial functions $\mathcal{A}(\Gamma,\alpha,\nabla)$.
-In Section~\ref{sect:3}, the main theorem, Theorem~\ref{main:1}, is proved.
-In Section~\ref{sect:4}, in order to apply our results to geometry, we recall the define of a GKM graph induced from a GKM manifold, and show Corollary~\ref{main:2}.
-We also prove the $T^{2}$-action on $S^{6}=G_{2}/SU(3)$ is the maximal torus action in this section.
-In Section~\ref{sect:5}, we show the GKM graph obtained from the effective $T^{n+1}$-action on $G_{2}(\mathbb{C}^{n+2})$, and compute its group of axial functions; this shows Proposition~\ref{main:3}.
+In Section~\ref{sect:3}, the main theorem (Theorem~\ref{main:1}) is proved.
+In Section~\ref{sect:4}, in order to apply our results to geometry, we recall the definition of a GKM graph induced from a GKM manifold, and show Corollary~\ref{main:2}.
+We also prove the $T^{2}$-action on $S^{6}=G_{2}/SU(3)$ is maximal in this section.
+In Section~\ref{sect:5}, we obtain the GKM graph obtained from the effective $T^{n+1}$-action on $G_{2}(\mathbb{C}^{n+2})$, and compute its group of axial functions.
+This proves Proposition~\ref{main:3}.